Rikers Island: Complex and facilities

 The average daily individuals in custody or detainees population on the island is about 10,000, although it can hold a maximum of 15,000.
 The daytime population, including detainees, staff, and visitors, can be as high as 20,000.

-The only road access to the island is from Queens, over the 4200 ft three-lane Francis Buono Bridge, dedicated in November 1966, by Mayor John Lindsay.
+The only road access to the island is from Queens, over the 4200 ft, three-lane Francis Buono Bridge, dedicated in November 1966, by Mayor John Lindsay.
 The street address is 15 Hazen Street, East Elmhurst, NY 11370.
 Before the bridge was constructed, the only access to the island was by ferry.
 Transportation is also provided by the MTA Regional Bus Operations route.
 Privately operated shuttles connect the parking lot at the south end to the island.
 A bus service within the island for people visiting inmates is provided by the New York City Department of Correction on Fridays, Saturdays, and Sundays.

 The North Infirmary Command, which used to be called the Rikers Island Infirmary, is used to house inmates requiring extreme protective custody, inmates with special health needs, mentally ill inmates, and inmates undergoing drug detoxification.
-The Infirmary has the capacity to house overflow inmates from conventional populations.
-The rest of the facilities, all built in the last 67 years, make up this city of jails, in addition to the Vernon C. Bain Correctional Center, a floating barge (described below), as well as schools, medical clinics, ball fields, chapels, gyms, drug rehab programs, grocery stores, barbershops, a bakery, a laundromat, a power plant, a track, a tailor shop, a print shop, a bus depot, and a car wash.
+The infirmary has the capacity to house overflow inmates from conventional populations.
+The rest of the facilities, all built in the last 67 years, make up this city of jails, in addition to the Vernon C. Bain Correctional Center, a floating barge (described below), as well as schools, medical clinics, ball fields, chapels, gyms, drug rehabilitation programs, grocery stores, barbershops, a bakery, a laundromat, a power plant, a track, a tailor shop, a print shop, a bus depot, and a car wash.
 It also contains a large composting facility.